Continuing Education Information

 The formal continuing education programs of the Ohio Dental Association are accepted by AGD for Fellowship/Mastership credit.
 The current term of acceptance extends from 7/1/2012 through 6/30/2018 – program provider ID# 219265.

 The number of continuing education (CE) credits for each seminar is equal to the number of course hours for that class.
 However, not all course topics meet the mandatory requirement for renewal as mandated by the Ohio State Dental Board (OSDB) or other licensing agencies.
 It is the responsibility of each licensee to understand the specific CE rules of their respective licensure board.

 Support Provided by ODA Services Corp., Inc.

 A computerized accreditation process will be in use during the ODA Annual Session.
 Attendees will receive a code during each course and will enter that information at one of the CE printing stations to print their own personalized CE certificates prior to leaving the meeting.
 No time to print out your form while at Annual Session?
 No problem!
-CE slips will also be available online for easy access from your home or office computer.
+CE slips will also be available online after the convention for easy access from your home or office computer.